TMI Online General Information

 TMI 1 is a 13-week (11-unit) online program.
 Course content include classroom instruction, effective teaching strategies, classroom management, Mississippi College and Career-Ready Standards (MSCC-RS), planning and instructional methodologies, and use of testing as formative and summative evaluation tools.
 During the course, candidates will be required to participate in online discussions, take weekly unit quizzes, and submit weekly written assignments or lesson plans.
 Candidates should anticipate spending six to eight hours per week on the course.

 In addition to completing all coursework, candidates are required to:

 - Complete 60 hours of field experience/observation in a MS secondary school (participants already teaching in a school (due to COVID protocols, candidates will have the option to watch recordings of educators in action in lieu of visiting a school; candidates already working as a teacher may apply for a 30-hour reduction in field experience hours) – AND – submit a reflective summary of the field experience

-- Attend mandatory orientation in Oxford, MS
+- Attend mandatory orientation

 In addition to coursework, candidates are required to:

 - Attend the first live seminar in Oxford, MS